andrewconnell/osx-install/readme.md

 ## Configure Core Apps

-- login to the hollowing:
+- login to the hollowing:q
   - Chrome
     - *do this first & login to LastPass to get licenses*
   - Dropbox